Renewable Energy and Sustainability

 - Represent lenders and developers in the financing of renewable energy projects

-- Negotiate business partnership agreements for renewable energy projects
+- Negotiate joint venture and business partnership agreements for renewable energy projects

-- Counsel clients on Board of Public Utility requirements for renewable energy projects
+- Counsel clients on New Jersey Board of Public Utility requirements for renewable energy projects

-- Conduct environmental due diligence of contaminated properties slated for construction of renewable energy projects
+- Advise clients on environmental due diligence of contaminated properties and New Jersey Department of Environmental Protection (NJDEP) permits required for construction of renewable energy projects

 - We represented a local community college in connection with its development of a 9-megawatt solar farm on a 67-acre parcel of its campus.
 Our attorneys advised and represented the college concerning its Power Purchase Agreement (PPA) with the private solar developer that will construct and maintain the solar facilities.
 We also represented the college with regard to its Surface Lease and Interconnection Agreement with Public Service Electric and Gas Company (PSE&G), which allows PSE&G to install connection facilities on the institutions property and provides for the connection of the project to PSE&G’s distribution system.
 The firm also defended the college in a prerogative writ lawsuit filed by neighborhood objectors who opposed the solar project on the basis of aesthetics and other impacts on the community.